Resurrection Of Jesus

 No Contemporary Refutation

-None of this would have occurred if his contemporary enemies had refuted the resurrection of Jesus and his subsequent appearances.
+None of this would have occurred had the Jewish leaders and Roman authorities been able to refute the resurrection of Jesus and his subsequent appearances.

-Imagine today that a small clique started espousing that John F. Kennedy, the former President of the United States of America, had claimed to be God, fulfilled ancient prophecies, healed the sick, rose from the grave three days after his burial, repeatedly appeared for nearly six weeks to audiences large and small, and then ascended into heaven.
+Imagine today that a small, obscure clique started espousing that Jimmy Carter, the deceased former president of the United States, had claimed to be God, fulfilled ancient prophecies, healed the sick, rose from the grave three days after his burial, repeatedly appeared to audiences large and small for forty days, and then ascended into heaven.

-This story would not gain much traction because even decades after his death, the people alive during President Kennedy’s lifetime, who are still with us today, would testify these events never occurred.
+This story would not gain much traction because the people alive during his lifetime and still with us today would testify that these events never occurred.

-No contemporaneous news accounts from 1963 would back up these claims.
+There would be no archived news accounts about his life and death that supported these claims.
 His body could be exhumed.
-The previously unknown prophecies he allegedly fulfilled would be suspect.
+The prophecies he allegedly fulfilled, if any, would be suspect.
 New books belatedly proclaiming his deity would be universally mocked.

-The oldest portions of the New Testament book of Matthew have been dated to within a few decades of the resurrection.
-No known writings from that time frame refute the resurrection.
+The oldest copies of the first four New Testament books, which describe the life and death of Jesus, have been dated to within a few decades of his resurrection.
+There are no known contemporaneous texts refuting this event.

-If these rebuttals existed, we would have many contemporaneous copies because the ruling elite would have widely distributed them across the region to discredit the early church.
+If these rebuttals ever existed, we would have many copies of them, because the ruling elite at the time would have widely distributed them across the region to discredit Jesus and the early church.

 High Price For Advocacy